Westport House: 21st century

 In April 2022, after completing his "Climb with Charlie" fundraiser on Croagh Patrick, journalist and broadcaster Charlie Bird donated a wooden sculpture to Westport House as a gesture of thanks to the local community.
 The piece, titled An Saighdiúir (The Soldier), was created by Wicklow sculptor Seighean Ó Draoi.
 Standing eight feet tall and carved from Lebanese Cedar, it represents an ancient Irish soldier.
 The design was influenced by a 1521 work of German artist Albrecht Dürer depicting Irish fighters in Europe, and also draws on the history of dispossessed Irish known as Kerns and Tories, who resisted English settlement in the 16th century.
 Bird, accompanied by his wife Claire and their dog Tiger, presented the sculpture at the Quay entrance to Westport House.
 It was accepted by Harry and Cathal Hughes, owners of the estate, along with estate and construction manager Michael King.
 The donation followed Bird’s fundraising climb of Croagh Patrick in 2021, which raised more than €3.6 million for the Irish Motor Neurone Disease Association and Pieta House.

+In Summer 2026, The Grace, a new 129-bedroom luxury hotel at Westport Estate, was officially opened by Taoiseach Micheál Martin.
+The hotel had quietly welcomed its first guests earlier in the year before its formal opening in June.
+Developed by the Hughes family as part of the wider redevelopment of Westport Estate, the project formed a central element of a long-term strategy to establish the estate as an international visitor destination while supporting tourism, employment and regional economic development in County Mayo.
+Located within the estate's 430 acres, the hotel was designed to reflect the surrounding landscape and heritage, taking inspiration from both Grace O'Malley and Grace Kelly.

+The Grace was designed by Mayo-based architect Taylor McCarney, with interiors by GW Design, and features luxury accommodation, multiple dining venues focused on seasonal local produce, a spa and wellness centre, event facilities, and access to the estate's walking trails and attractions.
+The development created more than 140 jobs and forms part of the Hughes family's broader programme of investment, which also includes the restoration of the estate's landscape and visitor experiences.